Papain

 1

-Wobenzym® (Papain + Bromelain + Pancreatin) for Soft Tissue Injuries — RCT
+Wobenzym® (Papain + Bromelain + Pancreatin) for Soft Tissue Injuries — Clinical Trial

 Multicenter, randomized, double-blind, placebo-controlled trial of Wobenzym® (proteolytic enzyme blend including papain) in athletic injuries.
-(Buck & Phillips 1970 — historical; or related Mucos enzyme trials)
+(Buck & — historical; or related Mucos enzyme trials)

 Athletic injury patients.

 Wobenzym® reduced edema (50% faster) and pain resolution (40% faster) vs placebo.
-Note: this is a MULTI-INGREDIENT product (papain + bromelain + pancreatin + others); papain-specific contribution cannot be isolated.
-Wobenzym is widely used in Europe with longer history; modern systematic reviews show modest effects.
+Note: this is a multi-ingredient product (papain + bromelain + pancreatin + others); papain-specific contribution cannot be isolated.
+Wobenzym is widely used in Europe with longer history; modern evidence reviews show modest effects.

 2

-Systematic review of RCTs evaluating papain-containing throat lozenges and sprays for acute and chronic pharyngitis.
+Evidence review of clinical trials evaluating papain-containing throat lozenges and sprays for acute and chronic pharyngitis.
 (Various)

 Pooled across pharyngitis trials.